 Additional Legal Considerations

-Mergers and acquisitions can take occur for public and privately traded companies at any stage of the business life cycle and can become a highly challenging and stressful event if handled incorrectly.
-Mergers and acquisitions are also not always a choice made by all participating entities, and Thrift & McLemore has experience representing the interests of companies coming together to negotiate for mutual benefit, as well as companies who are facing hostile acquisition or defending themselves against another company attempting to takeover.
+Mergers and acquisitions can take occur for public and privately traded companies at any stage of the business life cycle and can become a challenging and stressful event if handled incorrectly.
+Mergers and acquisitions are also not always a choice made by all participating entities, and Thrift McLemore has experience representing the interests of companies coming together to negotiate for mutual benefit, as well as companies who are facing hostile acquisition or defending themselves against another company attempting to takeover.

 Legal Considerations include: